Strength for the job.

 - 2

-Balance the week before you train it
+Balance it before you train it

 - 3